-This week students in LPGM-sponsored boarding homes are on break from school to celebrate the festival of Pongal.
+This week students and their families in Tamil Nadu, India, celebrate the festival of Pongal.

 What is Pongal?